Typical path components in tent map inverse limits: Introduction

 \section{Introduction}

 The inverse limits $\hI_s$ of tent maps $f_s$ restricted to their core intervals have been the subject of intense investigation in dynamics and topology.
 In dynamics they are models for attractors~\cite{mis,bruin,bargemartin,ingrambook}, while in topology they are studied for their intrinsic topological complexity.
 The main recent focus of topological investigations has been the proof of the Ingram conjecture: for different values of $s\in [\sqrt{2}, 2]$ the inverse limits are not homeomorphic (for references see~\cite{Ingram}, which contains the final proof for tent maps which are not restricted to their cores).
 Many distinguishing properties have been discovered.
 For example, when the parameter $s$ is such that critical orbit of $f_s$ is dense (a full measure, dense $G_\delta$ set of parameters), theorems of Bruin and of Raines imply that the inverse limit $\hI_s$ is nowhere locally the product of a Cantor set and an interval~\cite{bruin,raines}.
-Perhaps more striking, in this case Barge, Brooks and Diamond~\cite{BBD} show that the inverse limit has a strong self-similarity: every open subset of~$\hI_s$ contains a homeomorphic copy of $\hI_t$ for every $t\in[\sqrt{2}, 2]$.\footnote{The result in \cite{BBD} was originally proved for a slighter smaller set of parameters, but Anu\v{s}i\'{c} and \v{C}in\v{c} have shown that the result holds whenever the critical orbit is dense (personal communication, 2017).}
+Perhaps more striking, for a dense, $G_\delta$ set of parameters~$s$, Barge, Brooks and Diamond~\cite{BBD} show that the inverse limit has a strong self-similarity: every open subset of~$\hI_s$ contains a homeomorphic copy of $\hI_t$ for every $t\in[\sqrt{2}, 2]$.

 In this paper we take an alternative point of view and study the abundance of tame behavior.
 A point $\ux\in\hI_s$ is called \emph{globally leaf regular} if its path component is intrinsically homeomorphic to $\R$ (that is, if it is a continuous injective image of~$\R$), and this path component is dense and metrically infinite in both directions.
 For certain values of $s$ the set~$\GR$ of globally regular points is well understood.
-For example, if the critical point is $n$-periodic then $\GR$ consists of the entire inverse limit except for a collection of $n$-ray path components~\cite{BBD}.
+For example, if the critical point is $n$-periodic then $\GR$ consists of the entire inverse limit except for $n$ components which are intrinsically homeomorphic to $[0, \infty)$~\cite{BBD, B2}.
 Here we show that, for all $s$, the globally leaf regular points are typical in the inverse limit with respect to a natural measure.
 In contrast, globally leaf regular points are topologically typical only for those $s$ for which the critical orbit of $f_s$ is not dense.